-Felt is the name of a special textile fabric made of random fibrous material that is classified according to type of manufacture.
+Felt (fabric) is the name of a unique textile fabric made of a random fibrous material classified according to a type of manufacture.

-- Milling felt (wool and hair felt): In accordance with DIN 61 205 surface effect or whole fabric made of feltable fibres, possibly mixed with non-felting fibres, includes nonwovens, consolidated through the effects of moisture, temperature, pressure and movement (felting and if necessary, milling).
+- Milling felt (wool and hair felt) DIN 61 205, surface effect or whole fabric made of feltable fibres mixed with non-felting fibres.
+Includes nonwovens, consolidated through the effects of moisture, temperature, pressure, and movement (felting and if necessary, milling).
 From hairs = hair felt, from wool = wool felt, from wool and hairs = mixed felt (milled)

 Felt is an ancient technique used to make textiles and examples have been found dating to between the seventh and second centuries BC in Siberia.
 The light piece felt is often used for traditional costumes and decorative purposes.
 Furthermore, as the base for hats and carpet underlays depending on the way of manufacture.